-Here’s one way to play Double Dare Addition.
+Here’s one way students can play Double Dare Addition.
 Each player uses an individual dry-erase board with a Crayola® Dry-Erase Marker.
-Your teacher can get the class started, and then maybe you or a classmate could lead the game.
+You can get the class started, and then let students take turns leading the game.
 The leader says the sum of an addition double (such as 4).

 All players write the addition double that makes up that sum (2 + 2).
-Volunteer to share your answer.
 Erase with a tissue and play again.
 Repeat with different doubles until everyone can solve LOTS of problems.